junwatu/ai-slides-creator/blog/README.md

 npm install
 ```

-Create an `.env` file and copy all environments variables from the `.env.example` file.
+Create an `.env` file and copy all environment variables from the `.env.example` file.
 You need an OpenAI key for this project, please look in [this section](#3-configuring-openai) on how to get the key.

 ```ini
 OPENAI_API_KEY=sk-proj-secret